 - Potential diseases Rust

-A perennial plant, asparagus is one of the earliest growing crops in the spring.
-If well cared for, it is incredibly hardy and can be cultivated for decades.
-Unlike many other herbs, asparagus is tolerant of saline soils, which can prove useful when trying to give value to otherwise fallow land.
-It is also considered a good companion plant for tomatoes, since each plant can repel the most common pests that affect the other.
+A perennial plant, asparagus are some of the earliest growing crops in the spring.
+If well cared for, they are incredibly hardy and can be cultivated for decades.
+Unlike many other herbs, asparagus are tolerant of saline soils, which can prove useful when trying to give value to otherwise fallow land.
+They are also considered a good companion plant for tomatoes since each plant can repel the most common pests that affect the other.
 For additional tips on how to help this plant thrive, follow the growing guidelines below:

 Asparagus should ideally grow in full sun, but can tolerate partial shade.